Sparks, Vipers, Blaze & Storm win in RHF Trophy

 After winning the toss at Beckenham, McCaughan made 67 and Bouchier 59 as the pair shared an opening stand of 117.

-England allrounder Elwiss then hit 59 to help Vipers post 287-6 as Stars used nine bowlers.
+England all-rounder Elwiss then hit 59 to help Vipers post 287-6 as Stars used nine bowlers.

 Lauren Bell then took four wickets in nine balls as the Stars chase crashed to 36-4, and they were bowled out for just 129 with 13 overs remaining.